richmahn/en_tn/rom/15/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent the lines of 15:9-12, 20, which are quotations from the Old Testament.
-Many of these quotations are used to prove that God has always had a plan for the salvation of the Gentile peoples.
-(See: [[rc://en/tw/dict/bible/kt/save]])
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 15:9-11, 21.
+All of these lines are quoted from the OT.

+Some translations indent prose quotations from the Old Testament.
+The ULB does this with the quoted material in 15:12.

 Romans [Romans 15:14](./14.md) marks a shift in the material of the book overall.
 Paul begins to speak much more personally.
 This serves a specific function in the letter overall, marking the end of his instruction and beginning a personal greeting.